microdynamics-cpu/tree-core-cpu/README.md

 $ chmod +x scripts/setup.sh
 $ make setup
 ```
-After that, you need to add the `NEMU_HOME` and `NOOP_HOME` environment variables in sh environment config file:
+After that, you need to add the `NEMU_HOME` and `NOOP_HOME` environment variables to your shell environment config file:
 ```bash
 $ echo export NEMU_HOME=$(pwd)/dependency/NEMU >> ~/.bashrc # according to shell type your system uses
 $ echo export NOOP_HOME=$(pwd)/dependency >> ~/.bashrc
 $ source ~/.bashrc
 ```

-Becuase running the isa test don't need 8G memory, so you need to config the simulation memory size to reduce memory usage.
-You need to type  `make menuconfig` as follow:
+Running the ISA test don't need 8G memory, so you can configure the `memory size` to reduce the simulation memory usage.
+Achieving that, you need to type  `make menuconfig` as follow:

 ```bash
 $ cd dependency/NEMU
 $ make menuconfig
 ```
-> NOTE: if you encount `Your display is too small to run Menuconfig!` error, you need to resize the terminal to match need as the console output: `It must be at least 19 lines by 80 columns`.
+> NOTE: if you encounter `Your display is too small to run Menuconfig!` error, you need to resize the terminal to match need as the console output: `It must be at least 19 lines by 80 columns`.

 <p align="center">
  <img src="https://raw.githubusercontent.com/microdynamics-cpu/tree-core-cpu-res/main/nemu-build.png"/>